 The weight marking and name of the food should be shown in the same field of vision.
-There is a minimum font size of 1.2mm for mandatory information.
-As letters of the alphabet are inevitably of different sizes, the 1.2mm refers to the smallest lower case letters (usually an 8-point font).
+There is a minimum font size of 1.2 mm for mandatory information.
+As letters of the alphabet are inevitably of different sizes, the 1.2 mm refers to the height of a lower case 'x' (usually an 8-point font).

 If you are marketing your honey as organic, please see 'Labelling & describing organic food', which explains the extra legal controls that apply.

-The British Honey Importers and Packers Association (BHIPA) adheres to a voluntary code of practice whereby all honey on retail sale includes a warning statement that honey is 'Unsuitable for children under 12 months'.
-This is a precautionary measure against possible infant botulism, which could potentially arise from the presence Clostridium botulinum spores in honey.
+Members of the the British Honey Importers and Packers Association (BHIPA) adhere to a voluntary code of practice whereby all honey on retail sale includes a warning statement that honey is 'Unsuitable for children under 12 months'.
+This is a precautionary measure against possible infant botulism, which could potentially arise from the presence of Clostridium botulinum spores in honey.
 Although this is not a statutory requirement, the trading standards service supports this voluntary warning for infants under twelve months.